pierrecabriere/react-authmanager/README.md

     const credentials = {
       email: 'hello@example.com',
       password: 'ThisIsASecret'
-    }; // or whatever data you want to send to the server
+    }; // or whatever data you want to send to the server (see the getToken configuration in the Minimal configuration section above)

     this.props.login(credentials)
       .then(function() { alert('Hello !') })